MrP/image-tiler/README.md

 `options.quality` defaults to 100

-`options.zeroZoomOut` false by default.
-Controls whether zoom levels go from 0 (one tile, all zoomed out) to N (original scale) or the opposite (default).
+`options.invertZoom` false by default.
+If true, zoom levels will go from 0 (original image scale) to N (one tile, all zoomed out).
+Which is the opposite of the default behavior.